tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-win.md

 ### git

-You will need to install [git for Windows](https://git-scm.com/download/win) in order to obtain the LiveCode source code from GitHub.
+You will need to install [git for Windows](https://git-scm.com/download/win) in order to obtain the source code from GitHub.

 ### Microsoft Visual Studio